wchesley/The-Notebook/School/CIDM 4390/lecture.md

 ## 09/16/2020 Lecture:
 need to get sprint zero done, user stories ect...
-have to migrate to Jira
+~~have to migrate to Jira~~
 have to get adam in meeting.
+Still no response from him (9/19/2020)
-2 meetings
+2 meetings:
-one with adam one with babb
+- one with adam
+- one with babb

 product backlogg in jira
 have some user stories...
-determine roles within team.
+~~determine roles within team.~~